GeraudMM/Behavioral-Cloning-For-A-Self-Driving-Car/Report.md

 1. Load the Data and augment it

 To start, we have to load the data from the folder containing the images and the cvs file.
 Here, I tried to create my own data folder, but I had worst results with my run records and so I chose to form my model with the gaven data.

+Here you can see some examples of the pictures taken by the car and the steering angle corresponding:
+![cvds][image2]

 Then we create the `generator()` function which will allow us, thanks to the keras methode `fit_generator()`, to load the data only batch after batch and not all in once.
 In this project, it wasn't necessary but allow us to be more memory efficient.